 - More room for airline baggage processing and roomier baggage claim areas

 - Fully integrated designs for Americans with Disabilities Act (ADA) accessibility

-Who will pay for a replacement passenger terminal and how much will it cost?
+Who will pay for a replacement passenger terminal?

 Airports are funded through fees and charges by the passengers, airlines, and tenants who use the facility.
 Airport funding sources include FAA grants, parking fees, landing fees, rents from concessionaires and other tenants, passenger facility charges, and federal taxes on every airline ticket sold.
 State and local taxes are not used.
 No local City of Burbank funds will be used to pay for the replacement passenger terminal.
-Depending on final design, architectural elements, and amenities selected, the construction cost for the replacement passenger terminal is projected to cost at least $400 million.
 It is anticipated that the FAA will provide a portion of the overall cost.

 When the replacement passenger terminal is constructed and the existing terminal is demolished, will that trigger large jet airline departures to the east over downtown Burbank and Glendale?

 No. In 1986, the FAA banned easterly take-offs of all aircraft weighing more than 12,500 pounds due to a number of safety concerns.
 These concerns included the proximity of aircraft parking and loading within 50 feet of the edge of the runway, as well as the absence of a parallel taxiway on Runway 8-26 (east to west runway).
 In 2006, the Airport Authority constructed the extension of Taxiway D, which addressed the immediate concerns of the FAA.
 However, the FAA continues to ban easterly departures on Runway 8-26.